Skip to Content

 All this indicates that they have much higher moisture requirements, so let’s check them out!

-How Often To Water Christmas Cactus
+So, How Often Should You Water Your Christmas Cactus

 Generally speaking, you should irrigate your Christmas cactus every 1-3 weeks.
 But don’t let this be your only guide when setting up a watering routine.